 One way we can reduce the impact on climate change – and at the same time reduce operational costs – is by improving the energy efficiency of ICT products and services.
 Standards can help achieve this goal.
-ETSI accepted EC Mandate M/462 and is developing the standards needed to support the EC’s energy efficiency targets.
+ETSI works on these matters also answering to EC standardization requests continuing to develop the standards needed to support the EC’s energy efficiency targets.

 Our Role & Activities